Entropicity/Theory-of-Entropicity-ToE-Research-Lab-The-Aether-Live-Lab-NoteBook/markdown-from-clickup-live-lab-notebook/How-can-Information-Become-Physical-Spacetime-and-Matter-in-Obidi's-Theory-of-Entropicity-(ToE)?-This-is-absurd!.md

 # How can Information Become Physical Spacetime and Matter in Obidi's Theory of Entropicity (ToE)?
 This is absurd!

+# How Information Becomes Physical Spacetime and Matter in Obidi's Theory of Entropicity (ToE): From Information Absurdity to Physical Clarity

 # With Arguments and Counter Arguments

 # And Objections and Response to Objections